Parents at Masters

 All parents are automatically members of the Parent Association.
 Whether you are an Upper school mom, a Middle School dad, or the family of an international student in town on a visit, all parents are always welcome at PA meetings and events.

 The Parent Association hosts monthly meetings on the first Thursday of every month, from October through May.
 Join fellow parents for coffee and conversation at these informal meetings, which are a great way to keep up-to-date on what is going on at school, get to know other parents, and find out about upcoming volunteer opportunities and parent-led initiatives.

 Parents are frequently joined by faculty and administration presenters, who share knowledge about their individual areas of concentration as well as by key members of the administration, on hand to answer your questions and provide information about important campus issues and school priorities.

 Jeans Night is the PA’s signature event, celebrating the start of the school year.
 Just as students do on their Friday “Jeans Days,” parents wear jeans—or simply “dress down”—and donate a dollar to the worthy cause the school supports for that day.
 This potluck hors d’oeuvres and dessert event draws parents from both the middle and upper schools for an evening of camaraderie.

 Grade Level Coffees

-Connect with other parents in your child’s year at these grade-specific discussions, facilitated by class representatives.
-Grade level coffees provide an open forum for talking about common parenting concerns, allowing you to swap stories and strategies with your peers.
+Connect with other parents in your child’s year at these grade-specific discussions.
+Facilitated by the Dean’s Office and class representatives, grade level coffees provide an open forum for talking about common parenting concerns, allowing you to swap stories and strategies with your peers.